aoide-org/aoide-rs/README.md

     aoide:latest
 ```

-This will start the instance with the the database file stored in the current working directory.
+This will start the instance with the database file stored in the current working directory.

 ## API

-### Command Line
+### CLI

 The server is configured at startup with various command line parameters.
+Use the command-line argument `--help` for an overview.

 ### REST